- Container Networking Is Simple!

 Letting the outside world reach out to containers (port publishing)

-It's a known practice to publish container ports to some (or all) of the host's interfaces.
-But what does port publishing really mean?
+It's a well-known practice to publish container ports to some (or all) of the host's interfaces.
+But what does port publishing actually do?

 Imagine we have a server running inside a container:

-If we try to send an HTTP request to this server process from the host, everything will work (well, there is a connectivity between root namespace and all the container interfaces, why wouldn't it?):
+If we try to send an HTTP request to this server process from the host, everything will work - well, there is connectivity between root namespace and all the container interfaces, why wouldn't it?

 <!DOCTYPE HTML PUBLIC "-//W3C//DTD HTML 4.01//EN" "http://www.w3.org/TR/html4/strict.dtd">

-# Local traffic (since it doesn't pass the PREROUTING chain)
+Publishing for the local traffic looks slightly different (since it doesn't pass the PREROUTING chain):

 Additionally, we need to enable iptables intercepting traffic over bridged networks: